 Yes/Approve No/Disapprove

-2. Should the Environmental Committee have the authority to allow or disallow other materials for their proposed use in fencing, roofing, exterior finish siding or other construction deviations, without the need for a Variance, based strictly upon whether the proposed materials meet the overall aesthetic intent of the Bannockburn Protective Covenants?
-The purpose of this proposal is to limit the number of Variances required of homeowners for minor variances to the Covenants.
-The intent is not to give the Board excessive powers of approval, but rather to give them the ability to grant approval for proposed materials that meet the aesthetic guidelines of the Covenants, but that don’t quite meet the exact language of the Covenants.
+2. Should the Environmental Committee have discretionary authority to allow or disallow other materials for their proposed use in fencing, roofing, exterior finish siding or other construction deviations, without the need for a Variance, based strictly upon whether the proposed materials meet the overall aesthetic intent of the Bannockburn Protective Covenants?
+The purpose of this proposal is to limit the number of Variances required of homeowners for minor variances to the Covenants and to permit greater flexibility to adapt to new industry products/standards/materials.
+The intent is not to grant the Committee blanket powers of approval, but rather to give them the ability to grant approval for proposed materials that meet the aesthetic guidelines/criteria of the Covenants, but that don’t quite meet the exact language of the Covenants.
 Currently even minor differences from the Covenant language require Variances to be requested.

 The language inserted for the Fencing, Article V (4), and the Roofing, Exterior Finish Siding sections, Article VI (13), shall read as follows: